-As a Farmers Insurance agent in downtown Lafayette, Indiana, I help families and small business owners protect what matters most to them.
+As an Insurance agent in downtown Lafayette, Indiana, I help families and small business owners protect what matters most to them.

 One of my goals for 2017 is to focus on helping more people with their life insurance needs.
 I want to share a little about how life insurance should be an important part of your business plans.

 As a small business owner, you know that it’s not just your family that depends on you.
 Your partners, employees, and clients all count on you to be there for them, which would make your unexpected passing a tragedy, especially for the people of the company you worked so hard to build.
 Most, if not all, small business owners have a lot of pride and love built into what they do, and life insurance is a tool to ensure that love.

 Your family depends on your business income to survive.
 If you have taken out loans for your business, you know that sometimes, they are backed by your family’s assets.
 But what if your family isn’t equipped to take over that business when you die?
 And what if they can’t easily sell the business?
 This can result in a loss of family income, possible inherited debt from loans, added stress of trying to sell a business quickly for little profit, or even the chance of the business shutting down.

 If you have business partners, your family may not be prepared to take over your role with the business.
 Your partners also may not have the capital available to quickly buy your family out, possibly causing additional stress to the business and a loss of income to your family.